 Robert Redford and Morgan Freeman are lounging on a bench.
-“An Unfinished Life” just completed its climatic, satisfying scene.
+“An Unfinished Life” just completed its climactic, satisfying scene.
 The emotional soundtrack reaches crescendo.

 As the aerial camera pulls away, Freeman’s rich baritone is narrating a description of his flying dream.